IstoraMandiri/dapp-frameworks/examples/6_Eris/README.md

 # make sure docker is set up
 docker-machine ls
 docker-machine start eris
+# you might need to
+# docker-machine regenerate-certs eris
 # become one with the machine
 eval "$(docker-machine env eris)" eris chains ls